Hang Clean vs Power Clean & How To Choose (& When Squat Clean Is Best)

 The power clean is easily transitioned into a squat clean, while the hang clean is good for training the first portion of movements in the jerk and clean.

 Alternatively, the squat clean can be best for improving stability and posture, increasing total body strength and hypertrophy, and aiding in mobility.
-Furthermore, the squat clean creates more power and explosiveness which in turn makes for better overall athletic performance.
+Furthermore, the it creates more power and explosiveness which in turn makes for better overall athletic performance.

-Those who are confident and experienced in their form and technique for all lifts could integrate them into a periodization plan for balance and for reaping ultimate benefits of each, such as benefitting from the higher level of explosiveness from the hips needed in the hang clean while also gaining the added muscle activation throughout the posterior chain from the power clean and added stability and total body strength from the squat clean.
+Those confident and experienced in their form and technique across all lifts could incorporate them into a periodization plan to achieve balance and maximize benefits.
+This includes harnessing the explosive power required from the hips in the hang clean, activating the posterior chain with the power clean, and enhancing stability and overall strength with the squat clean.

 Benefits of Hang Cleans vs Benefits of Power Cleans

-In the hang clean vs power clean, it has become clear that both provide many features that overlap but there are some differences in the benefits of each.
+It has become clear that both hang clean and power clean provide many features that overlap but there are some differences in the benefits of each.

 Benefits of Hang Cleans: